Pearly Black: Partnership with John Rodgers

 John Rodgers is a composer, improviser, violinist, pianist, and guitarist.
 At a young age he was heavily involved in classical music with orchestras, touring Europe and Asia, often appearing as a soloist.

-John chose not to follow a promising career in the classical field and Madam Bones Brothel, formed with Pearly, was a sharp rejection of all things represented in the highly controlled world of classical music.
-As a composer, John is highly regarded for his creative genius and a vast amount of this uniquely brilliant music has been written for Pearly to perform.
-The material in Madam Bones Brothel (composed by John) ranged from funk to rap, jazz to rock, country to flamenco, often in the same set.
+John decided not to follow a career in the classical field.
+Rodgers and Pearly's band, Madam Bones Brothel was formed with the intention of rejecting all things represented in the world of classical music.
+As a composer, John is highly regarded for his creative genius and a vast amount of this music has been written for Pearly to perform.
+The material in Madam Bones Brothel ranged from funk to rap, jazz to rock, country to flamenco, often in the same set.

 Madam Bones Brothel has not performed since 2000 but John and Pearly continue to play music together.
 John plays with Pearly in the gospel group Tell Heaven and they also play as a duo for special events (sometimes performing Madam Bones Brothel songs).
 John played in the Women in Voice band in 2004 when Pearly was a featured star and one of the songs she performed was The Ultimate Prize, a song previously recorded by The Brothel.
 In recent years, John has received several major grants to compose music for large shows and Pearly has often been included in the cast.
 Pearly sings the lead vocals in John's most recent large-scale musical theatre piece, The Dream Catchers.